xiyuanyang-code/ProbeCode/README.md

 # Repo-Coding Agent

-> [!SUCCESS]
+> [!IMPORTANT]
 > Congratulations!
 The initial dev release `0.1.1` are available!
 The current light version (dev) supports a lightweight command-line chat interface with history management and tool calls.
 See [Usage](#release) for more detail.

 ## Introduction

-We aim to create a **Repo Coding Agent** specializing in understanding extremely long and complex code blocks (even those exceeding the context length of an LLM).
-This agent will effectively read the relevant specialized code sections, thereby enhancing the LLM's code comprehension and generation capabilities for the given problem.
+We're developing a **Repo Coding Agent** designed to operate at the **project level**.
+This agent addresses the core challenge of managing extremely long and complex codebases that exceed a typical LLM's context window.
+It does this by intelligently identifying and reading only the relevant, specialized code sections, which in turn significantly boosts the LLM's comprehension and code generation capabilities for any given problem.

+Here are the key features and benefits of our agent:

+* **Lightweight CLI:** We support a streamlined command-line interface for conversation, allowing for custom settings and the integration of your own **100% Python-based MCPs (Modularized Code Processors)**.
+* **Integrated Tooling and History:** The agent supports powerful tool calls and maintains a history of the conversation, ensuring a coherent and efficient workflow.
+* **Unique Long-Context Advantage:** It has a distinct edge in understanding long-form text and code, making it an ideal solution for complex, sprawling projects.
+* **More Than a Coding Agent:** By optimizing prompts and providing additional custom MCP resources, our agent can be easily transformed into a powerful AI assistant for various other specialized domains, extending its utility far beyond coding.

 <details>